flutter/website/src/development/tools/hot-reload.md

 If code changes affect the state of your app (or its dependencies), the data your app has to work with might not be fully consistent with the data it would have if it executed from scratch.
-The result might be different behavior after hot reload versus a hot restart.
+The result might be different behavior after a hot reload versus a hot restart.

 ### Recent code change is included but app state is excluded